 Tchivzhel has performed with many great artists including Yo-Yo Ma, Gidon Kremer, Vladimir Spivakov, Nadja Salerno Sonnenberg, Emmanuel Ax, Andre Watts, Janos Starker, Olga Kern, Nicolai Demidenko, Gil Shaham, Joshua Bell, Bella Davidovich, Yuri Bashmet, Evelyn Glennie, Sharon Isbin, Doc Severinsen, and Pete Fountain.
 He has made numerous recordings with the St. Petersburg Philharmonic, the Moscow Philharmonic, the Moscow Radio Orchestra, the State Russian Orchestra, the Atlantic Sinfonietta, with several orchestras in Sweden, the Fort Wayne Philharmonic, the Queensland Symphony Orchestra, Sydney Symphony Orchestra, and the Greenville Symphony Orchestra.

 Tchivzhel was selected as Music Director and Conductor for the Greenville Symphony Orchestra in 1999.
 He served as Music Director for the Fort Wayne (Indiana) Philharmonic from 1993 until 2008.
-Tchivzhel also teaches master classes in conducting as Distinguished Visiting Professor at Furman University.
+Tchivzhel teaches master classes in conducting as Distinguished Visiting Professor at Furman University.
+As recognition of his extraordinary contribution to the musical arts, Maestro Tchivzhel was awarded The Congressional Johnny Appleseed Award in 2004 and The Order of the Palmetto, the highest award in the State of South Carolina, in 2016.